joergjo/blog/content/about.md

 - [go-foundry-local](https://github.com/joergjo/go-foundry-local): There wasn't a Foundry Local Go SDK, so I built my own.
 Supports both macOS and Windows.
 - [kubeup](https://github.com/joergjo/kubeup): A Go webhook to receive and process Azure Kubernetes Service notifications from Azure Event Grid as CloudEvents.

+### Feedback

+If you want to comment on one of my articles or find any errors in the sample code, do create an issue on GitHub in the sample's repository.
+Every blog posts has a link to its sample repository in an info box like this.

+{{< alert "circle-info" >}}
+The following code uses ...
+Find the complete sample on [GitHub](https://github.com/joergjo/).
+{{< /alert >}}

+The info box also mentions the specific versions of a programming language, runtime, or packages being used.
+This hopefully helps you using my content as it ages over time 😊.